andraugust/andraugust.github.io/stat-thermo-1.md

 Entropy increases monotonically with multiplicity, therefore higher entropy states are more likely to be occupied, and two systems initially out of thermal equilibrium with each other will eventually equilibrate to the highest entropy macrostate.
 This gives rise to the second law of thermodynamics: _entropy tends to increase_.
 Note that entropy is a logarithm, therefore the total entropy of two systems is the sum of their individual entropies.

-When energy equilibrates, the system is said to have _thermalized_, and the type of energy associated with thermalization is called _heat_.
+When energy equilibrates the system is said to have _thermalized_, and the type of energy associated with thermalization is called _heat_.
 Note that the word "heat" here means something different from what it means when we casually say something like "the oven is hot".
 "The oven is hot" suggests that a system _contains_ heat, whereas in thermal physics heat is defined as energy _in transit_.
 It's not a property of a system.
 So technically we should say "the oven _transfers_ heat to my body, and subsequently my body doesn't "have" that heat, it just has more $$U$$.)".

 We can apply a similar analysis to volume exchange.
 For volume exchange the equilibrating quantity is pressure, and the type of equilibrium that's reached is called _mechanical_ equilibrium.
 Starting with